Get debt relief now. We've helped 205 clients find attorneys today.

 How Long Does a Chapter 13 Repayment Plan Last?

-Updated By , Attorney · University of the Pacific McGeorge School of Law
+By , Attorney University of the Pacific McGeorge School of Law

-Chapter 13 Repayment Plan Length Calculations
+Calculating the Chapter 13 Repayment Plan Length

 As part of your bankruptcy paperwork, you must complete Form 122C – Chapter 13 Statement of Current Monthly Income and Calculation of Commitment Period.
 On Form 122C, you state your average monthly income for the six months before filing your case, double it, and compare it against the yearly median income in your state for the same size household.

-If your income falls below the state median, you can propose a three-year repayment plan.
+You can propose a three-year repayment plan if your income falls below the state median.
 But if your income is above the median, you typically must be in a five-year plan.
-Whether your income is higher or lower than the state median, your plan can't exceed five years in length.
+The Chapter 13 payment calculator provides general estimates of the monthly plan payment.

-Proposing a five-year plan can help you stretch your payments over a more extended period and reduce your monthly plan payment amount.
 For instance, suppose a debtor must pay $30,000 in support arrears in full through the plan.
-The monthly payment would be $833 over three years, but only $500 over five years (plus fees).
-Find out which obligations you'll pay back in your plan and which debts get canceled in a Chapter 13 case.
+The monthly payment would be $833 over three years but only $500 over five years, plus the trustee's fees.
+Find out which obligations you’ll pay back in your plan and which debts get canceled in a Chapter 13 case.

 Get Professional Help